google-research/nisaba/nisaba/brahmic/README.md

-This package is a collection of [OpenGrm Thrax](http://www.openfst.org/twiki/bin/view/GRM/Thrax) and [OpenGrm Pynini](http://www.opengrm.org/twiki/bin/view/GRM/Pynini) grammars to work with the texts in major Brahmic scripts of South Asia.
+This package is a collection of [OpenGrm Thrax](http://www.openfst.org/twiki/bin/view/GRM/Thrax) and [OpenGrm Pynini](http://www.opengrm.org/twiki/bin/view/GRM/Pynini) grammars to work with the texts in Brahmic scripts of South and Southeast Asia.
 Respective C++ and Python access APIs are also provided.
 The language scripts under consideration and their [BCP-47](https://tools.ietf.org/rfc/bcp/bcp47.txt) script tags are as below.
 When a script tag is used as a finite state transducer (FST) name, it will be all uppercase; example: `DEVA`.
 FST Archive (FAR) names are all lowercase (e.g., `iso`).